This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A nasal fracture (broken nose) is a crack or break in the bones or cartilage of your child's nose.
-Cartilage is tough tissue that covers the end of a bone.
-Your child may have a break in the upper nose (bridge), the side, or in the septum.
-The septum is in the middle of the nose and divides his nostrils.
+A nasal fracture is a crack or break in your child's nose.
+Your child may have a break in the upper nose (bridge), the side, or the septum.
+The septum is in the middle of the nose and divides the nostrils.

 - Your child has a fever.